 Golra Sharif History

-Golra Railway Staion at Golra Sharif Islamabad
+Golra Railway Station in Golra Sharif Islamabad

 Pir Meher Ali Shah Golra Sharif Islamabad

-Shah ALLAH Ditta caves can be found in centuries-old village located in Sector D-12 (a few kilometers from Sector E-11) at the foothills of the Margalla Hills in Islamabad.
+Shah ALLAH Ditta caves can be found in a centuries-old village located in Sector D-12 (a few kilometers from Sector E-11) at the foothills of the Margalla Hills in Islamabad.
 These Caves in Shah ALLAH Ditta village are surrounded by the stunning lush green, saffron fields beyond the first layer of the Margalla Hills.
 It is believed that the village is as old as 700 years.

 It was used as a route from Kabul to Taxila by Alexander and Sher Shah Suri.
-Shah Allah Ditta road, is said to be built on the exact path followed by the emperor Sher Shah Suri during his visit to the area.
+Shah Allah Ditta Road is said to be built on the exact path followed by the emperor Sher Shah Suri during his visit to the area.
 Mughal Rulers also passed through this area while traveling between Afghanistan and Lahore / Delhi.

 The remains of the Buddhist era dating back to the eighth century can be found in the area.
-The village is named after a Mughal period Dervish Shah Allah Ditta and bears significant importance of its natural beauty and historical background.
+The village is named after a Mughal period Dervish Shah Allah Ditta and bears significant importance for its natural beauty and historical background.

 For around two and a half years, he studied at a Madrassah in Aligarh.